passpier/workoutapp/README.md

 # workoutapp

-A new Flutter workout app
+A Flutter workout clone app for practice.

 ## Getting Started